US STOCKS-Wall St rises as financials lead before earnings

 By Kimberly Chin

-NEW YORK, July 13 (Reuters) - Wall Street posted slight gains on Thursday and the Dow hit another record high close, with financials rising ahead of profit reports due Friday from several big U.S. banks.
+July 13 (Reuters) - Wall Street rose modestly on Thursday afternoon, helped by gains in financials ahead of profit reports from several big U.S. banks Friday.

-The financial index was the best performer among the 11 major S&P sectors, ending up 0.61 percent.
+The financial index was the highest performer among the 11 major S&P sectors, rising 0.48 percent.

 Quarterly earnings kick off on Friday with three of the biggest U.S. banks including JPMorgan Chase, Wells Fargo and Citigroup reporting results.

-"People are a trying to buy in ahead of tomorrow," said Brad McMillan, chief investment officer for Commonwealth Financial in Waltham, Massachusetts.

-Analysts estimate second-quarter earnings for S&P 500 companies rose 7.8 percent from a year ago, with financials projected to have had the third-best profit growth among sectors, according to Thomson Reuters I/B/E/S.
+Analysts estimate second-quarter earnings for S&P 500 companies rose 7.8 percent from a year ago.
+Companies had their best profit performance since 2011 in the first quarter, according to Thomson Reuters I/B/E/S.

-Over the last seven trading days, investors have more than doubled the amount of cash invested in a key financial sector fund, betting that second-quarter bank earnings will be strong.

-The S&P 500 healthcare index was up 0.09 percent, barely moving on news of U.S. Senate Majority Leader Mitch McConnell's unveiling of a revised healthcare bill.
+The S&P 500 healthcare index was up 0.23 percent, showing little reaction to U.S. Senate Majority Leader Mitch McConnell's unveiling of a revised healthcare bill.

-"Even if this bill is passed, there will be multiple iterations of healthcare legislation to come," said Jamie Cox, managing partner at Harris Financial Group in Richmond, Virginia.
+"Even if this bill is passed, there will be multiple iterations of healthcare legislation to come," said Jamie Cox, managing partner at Harris Financial Group.

 "This is not a watershed moment like the Affordable Care Act, where it altered the healthcare industry," he said.